top of page

 this huge gathering, I found my way to the top of a nearby hill, alone with my thoughts

-forever.
-My story was not necessarily awe-inspiring, but it’s my story of redemption.
+and Bible.
+This is where I met Jesus and immediately knew my life was changed forever.
+My story was not dramatic or awe-inspiring, but it’s my story of redemption.
 As

 ready as any 16-year-old girl could be, I was off to follow Jesus, praise Him, and bring